The weak Beauville--Bogomolov decomposition in characteristic $p\geq 0$: Isotriviality over curves in special cases

-\begin{proof} As divisors are determined in dimension $1$, we may replace $Y$ by its regular locus, and hence we may assume that $Y$ is regular.
-This way we do lose the projectivity of $Y$, but this actually does not matter as we only consider $h$-nefness in the present proof, where $h \colon Y\times S \to Y$ is the natural projection.
+As divisors are determined in codimension $1$, we may replace $Y$ by its regular locus, and hence we may assume that $Y$ is regular.
+This way we do lose the projectivity of $Y$, but this actually does not matter as we only consider $h$-nefness in the present proof.
 On the other hand, since $Y$ is regular, we gain that $K_Y$ is Cartier.
 This is used essentially in the following computation, which implies that every $h$-vertical curve that intersects $\Supp \Gamma$ is necessarily contained in $\Supp \Gamma$: